Semitic Transliterator in Unicode

 What others are saying What others are saying

-Easily Transliterate Semitic languages and Greek!
+Easily Transliterate Semitic Languages and Greek!

-Semitic Transliterator™ in Unicode™ is available for both Windows and Macintosh and provides professional-quality, Unicode-encoded transliteration fonts in TrueType® OpenType® format for transliterating Semitic languages, Greek, and Pashto (also called Romanized phonetic transcription).
+Semitic Transliterator™ in Unicode™ is available for both Windows and Macintosh and provides professional-quality, Unicode-encoded transliteration fonts in TrueType® OpenType® format for transliterating Semitic languages, Greek, Sumerian, and Pashto (also called Romanized phonetic transcription).
 The characters in the fonts include all letters, accents, and other special characters required to cover the following transliteration methods:

-Hebrew--Society of Biblical Literature (SBL), Lambdin, Blau, Greenberg, Harrison, Kautsch & Cowley, LaSor, TWOT, TDOT, Marks & Rogers, and Weingreen
+• bulletHebrew--Society of Biblical Literature (SBL), Lambdin, Blau, Greenberg, Harrison, Kautsch Cowley, LaSor, TWOT, TDOT, Marks & Rogers, and Weingreen

-Arabic--American Library of Congress (ALC), European, ALC with Persian, and European with Persian
+• bulletArabic--American Library of Congress (ALC), European, ALC with Persian, and European with Persian

-Greek--SBL and Prentice-Hall
+• bulletGreek--SBL and Prentice-Hall

 Other methods of transliteration (Romanized phonetic transcription) may also be covered by the fonts.